jplatte/blog.turbo.fish/content/2021-11-01-proc-macro-parsing.md

 * [Procedural Macros: A simple derive macro](/proc-macro-simple-derive/) and
 * [Procedural Macros: Error handling](/proc-macro-error-handling/),

-so it's easier to follow along if you're read them already, but it should be understandable on its own if you are already somewhat familiar with writing proc-macros using `syn` & `quote`.
+so it's easier to follow along if you've read them already, but it should be understandable on its own if you are already somewhat familiar with writing proc-macros using `syn` & `quote`.